ThomasLeister/prosody-filer/README.md

     > The GC will free the memory at some point, but the OS may still report that Prosody is using that memory due to the way the libc allocator works.
     > Most long lived processes behave this way (only increasing RAM, rarely decreasing)."
 * This server works without any script interpreters or additional dependencies.
 It is delivered as a binary.
-* Go is very good at serving HTTP requests.
+* Go is very good at serving HTTP requests and "made for this task".

 ## Download